Cursed-Ninja/log-ingestor/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-- The Web UI can be accessed at `http://localhost:8080/`
+- The Web UI for querying can be accessed at `http://localhost:8080/`
 - The backend API can be accessed at `http://localhost:3000/`

 - To ingest the logs, make **POST** request to the api endpoint `http://localhost:3000/api/log` with the following payload